Kapandamake018/glam-gardens/README.md

-a website for my friends' business, Glam Gardens!
+a website for my friend's business, Glam Gardens!